vishal-verma-96/personal-expense-tracker/README.md

 ## ⭐ Final Note

-> This is a great beginner-level Python project to improve file handling, data manipulation, and user interaction skills — all while solving a real-world problem.
+> A fun and practical Python project that helps you master basic programming concepts while creating a tool you can actually use to manage your finances.

 Feel free to ⭐ star this repo if you found it helpful.
 Contributions and feedback are welcome! 😊